 What can I expect in each lesson?

 Students have 3 to 9 months to complete this course from the time of enrollment.
-You may work at your own pace and complete lessons on your own schedule, submitting up to three items per week for grading.
+You may work at your own pace and complete lessons on your own schedule.
+The instructor will grade up to one lesson/topic per week.
 Each content badge will consist of the following elements located in TopHat and Blackboard:

 - Things to Know – A content assignment not worth points, but lists the learning objectives and anatomical terms students should know for the badge.
 The assignments to be completed, point totals, and schedule is also listed.

 - Textbook Assignments – This course uses an active virtual textbook.
 Textbook content assignments are the only textbook required for students, which consists of readings, images, and videos interspersed with practice questions.
 These questions will always only be worth participation points.